But the Lord has been my high tower, my God, the rock of my refuge. Psalm 94:22

 12 They told Sisera that Barak the son of Abinoam had gone up to Mount Tabor.
 13 Sisera gathered together all his chariots, 900 chariots of iron, and all the people who were with him, from Harosheth of the Gentiles, to the river Kishon.

-14 Deborah said to Barak, “Go; for this is the day in which the Lord has delivered Sisera into your hand.
+14 Deborah said to Barak, “Go!
+For this is the day in which the Lord has delivered Sisera into your hand.
 Has the Lord not gone out before you?”
 So Barak went down from Mount Tabor, and 10,000 men after him.
 15 The Lord confused Sisera, all his chariots, and all his army, with the edge of the sword before Barak.
-Sisera abandoned his chariot and fled away on his feet.
-16 But Barak pursued the chariots and the army to Harosheth of the Gentiles; and all the army of Sisera fell by the edge of the sword.
+Sisera abandoned his chariot and fled away on foot.
+16 But Barak pursued the chariots and the army to Harosheth of the Gentiles; and the entire army of Sisera fell by the edge of the sword.
 There was not a man left.

 Jael Kills Sisera

-17 However Sisera fled away on his feet to the tent of Jael the wife of Heber the Kenite; for there was peace between Jabin the king of Hazor and the house of Heber the Kenite.
-18 Jael went out to meet Sisera, and said to him, “Turn in, my lord, turn in to me; don’t be afraid.”
-He came in to her into the tent, and she covered him with a rug.
+17 However Sisera fled away on foot to the tent of Jael the wife of Heber the Kenite; for there was peace between Jabin the king of Hazor and the house of Heber the Kenite.
+18 Jael went out to meet Sisera, and said to him, “Come into my tent, my lord, come to me.
+Do not be afraid.”
+He came to her into the tent, and she covered him with a rug.

 19 He said to her, “Please give me a little water to drink; for I am thirsty.”